 Sexual Assault

-Sexual assault refers to any unwanted sexual interaction or behavior that occurs without the direct consent of the individual.
+Sexual assault refers to any unwanted sexual interaction that occurs without the consent of the individual.
 Sexual assault can include fondling, forcing someone to perform a sex act such as oral sex, attempted rape, and rape.

 Drug-Facilitated Sexual Assault